Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 This is our favorite beach in Mahe and it is featured in our guide to the Top 10 Seychelles Beaches.
 So beautiful and tranquil.
 The fact is that in Seychelles there are no private beaches, and every beach is open to the public.
 But this beach is set on the Four Seasons Resort.
 Because of this rule, you can access the beach, but you need to walk on foot (about 1 Km).
 You can park your car on Anse Soleil Road, turning right near the entrance.
 You sign at the guard at the entrance and walk down the road until you reach the beach.
 It took us about 20 minutes, but the road back is steep uphill (100m elevation) so you should take that into consideration.
 Note the descent to the beach in the picture below.

-Road to Petite Anse Beach, Four Seasons Resort in Mahe, Seychelles
+Road to Petite Anse Beach, Four Seasons Resort, Mahe Island on an Island Hopping Seychelles Itinerary

 Road to Petite Anse Beach, Four Seasons Resort in Mahe, Seychelles © The Luxury Travelers